Lessons from the Raising of Lazarus

 Lazarus came down with an unnamed, grave sickness, and when his sisters Mary and Martha realized his condition was worsening, sent word to Jesus for help.

-Jesus was preaching out of town, and when he got word of Lazarus’s illness replied, “This sickness will not end in death.
+Jesus was preaching out of town, and when He got word of Lazarus’s illness replied, “This sickness will not end in death.
 No, it is for God’s glory so that God’s Son may be glorified through it.”
-(V4) Then he stayed where he was for two more days.
+(V4)

 Jesus is Never Late

 We read in verse 5 that Jesus loved this family and often stayed with them.
 We might expect (as Lazarus’ family did), that He would come running to help.
-But God’s timing is not our timing.
-His delay in coming to Lazarus is a great example.

-When Jesus finally announces that he wants to go to Lazarus, he tells his disciples plainly “Lazarus is dead, and for your sake, I am glad I was not there, so that you may believe.
+When Jesus finally announces that He wants to go to Lazarus, He tells his disciples plainly “Lazarus is dead, and for your sake, I am glad I was not there, so that you may believe.
 But let us go to him.” (v14)

 Reflections: